 According to the report, the halal food sector alone will grow to a valuation of $2.537 trillion by 2019, up from $795 billion in 2014, constituting 21.2% of global food expenditure.

 The top countries with Muslim consumer food consumption are Indonesia, with a market worth $190 billion, Turkey, where the market is valued at $168 billion, Pakistan, with a market valuing $108 billion and Iran, where the market is worth $97 billion based on 2013 data.

-Malaysia, the UAE and Australia lead the report’s Halal Food Indicator – a gauge that focuses on the health of the country’s Halal food ecosystem in relation to its size.
+Malaysia, the UAE, and Australia lead the report’s Halal Food Indicator – a gauge that focuses on the health of the country’s Halal food ecosystem concerning its size.